Mehal Sefari: 1960 attempted coup and disbandment

 "It remained the elite force of the empire," notes historian Bahru Zewde, "until discredited in the wake of the attempted coup of 1960."
 That unsuccessful coup had been planned by its commander Brigadier-General Mengistu Neway, and his brother Germame Neway.
 In 1961, it numbered nine battalions; in 1969 some 7,000 men.
 In 1974, the Commander was Major-General Tafessa Lemma.
 The Kebur Zabagna was disbanded after the Derg consolidated their hold on Ethiopia.

 After the Imperial Bodyguard attempted to overthrow the Emperor in 1962 its most lethal element, the Berari Neber whose paratroopers had just completed training and received their wings from the Emperor a bare 2 months earlier were separated and attached to the regular army.
-The anti-hijack program was started with men painstakingly selected out of the Berari-Nebir.
+The men selected out of the Berari-Nebir were responsible for the anti-hijack program.
 The Anti-Hijack program interdicted about 4 hijack attempts.
 In the most famous one of these was in 1972 when Wallelign Mekonnen with ELF (Eritrean Liberation Front) trained operatives led a 3 man 2 women cell in an abortive attempt to hijack an Ethiopian airlines Boeing 707.
 They reportedly smuggled 1 grenade and 1 handgun on the plane in the women's underpants.
 Ethiopian anti-Hijack commandos shot and killed two hijackers and the rest were killed by a bomb they set off.